hughperkins/pytorch/README.md

 You can have a look eg at the `narrow` method as an example

+Slight update:
+* the cython class is now called eg `_FloatTensor` instead of `FloatTensor`.
+Then we create a pure Python class called `FloatTensor` around this, by inheriting from `_FloatTensor`, and providing no additional methods or properties.
+The pure Python class is monkey-patchable, eg by [PyClTorch](https://github.com/hughperkins/pycltorch)
+* the `cdef` properties and methods are now declared in `PyTorch.pxd`.
+This means we can call these methods and properties from [PyClTorch](https://github.com/hughperkins/pycltorch)
+* the `THGenerator *` object is now available, at `globalState.generator`, and used by the various random methods, eg `_FloatTensor.bernoulli()`

 ## pynn

 pynn actually wraps the lua engine in place, so we need to create for each class we wish to use: